Courses

 From Dive Leader there’s lots more you can learn, then pass those skills on to others.
 The next steps are Assistant Instructor, Advanced Diver, Open Water Instructor, Advanced Instructor, and then on to National Instructor.

-BSAC diving qualifications are not gained rapidly, and the training to Dive Leader can take several years.
-Diving experience can’t be bought, though learning in UK waters can make diving abroad just so easy 🙂
+BSAC diving qualifications are not gained quickly, and training to Dive Leader is thorough, and can take several years.
+Diving experience can’t be bought, and BSAC training is highly regarded when you go abroad.
+In fact, learning to dive in the UK can make diving abroad seem very easy 🙂